avanesyann/ProCSharp/OOPCSharp/Employees/README.md

 If a base class wants to define a method that may be overriden by a subclass, it must mark the method with the **virtual** keyword.
 When a subclass wants to change the implementation details of a virtual method, it does so using the **override** keyword.

+## Casting Rules

+When two classes are related by an "is-a" relationship, it is always safe to store a derived object within a base class reference.
+Formally, this is called an *Implicit cast*.